 Grant recipients should purchase P25 compliant systems and equipment that has been assessed in accordance with the P25 Compliance Assessment Program (P25 CAP).
-P25 standards provide many technical specifications designed to ensure equipment is interoperable regardless of manufacturer.
+P25 accredited standards provide many technical specifications designed to ensure equipment is interoperable regardless of manufacturer.
 Recipients should obtain documented evidence of P25 compliance from the manufacturer that the equipment has been tested and passed all the applicable, published, normative P25 compliance assessment test procedures for performance, conformance, and interoperability as defined in the latest P25 Compliance Assessment Bulletins for testing requirements.
-If documentation for applicable equipment is not available through the P25 CAP or there is an absence of applicable testing in the P25 CAP, recipients should obtain documented evidence from the manufacturer stating that the applicable tests were conducted in accordance with the published test procedures in the P25 suite of standards and successfully passed.
+If documentation for applicable equipment is not available through the P25 CAP or there is an absence of applicable testing in the P25 CAP, recipients should obtain documented evidence from the manufacturer stating that all applicable tests were conducted in accordance with the published test procedures in the P25 Suite of Standards and successfully passed.
+Contact the P25 CAP at P25CAP@hq.dhs.gov for additional guidance.